INET-RC/GeoMX/docs/configuration.md

+# Configuration Guide
+This guidance describes the environmental variables and hyperparameters needed to launch each optimization technique in our GeoMX system.

-## Communication algorithms
+## Synchronization Algorithms

-As mentioned before, GeoMX supports 4 communication algorithms, including fully-synchronous algorithm, mix-synchronous algorithm, HierFAVG-styled synchronous algorithm and DC-ASGD asynchronous algorithm.
-Let's first look into two basic algorithms: fully-synchronous algorithm and mix-synchronous algorithm.
-The main difference is whether `Global Server` and `Servers` communicate in a synchronous way or not, while `Server` and `Workers` are always communicating synchronously within.
+GeoMX currently supports two fundamental synchronization algorithms, i.e., the fully-synchronous algorithm, the mixed-synchronous algorithm, and an advanced algorithm, i.e., hierarchical frequency aggregation.

 ### Fully-synchronous Algorithm